Best Organic Bed Sheets (2022): Reviews and Buyer’s Guide

 Tencel® is actually a brand name of a fabric made from the eucalyptus tree.
 Eucalyptus has similar properties to cotton in that it’s naturally breathable and soft.
 Tencel® sheets also tend to be smoother than the average cotton sheet.

 Organic bamboo sheets are harder to come by.
-The manufacturing process often requires the use of chemicals.
+The manufacturing process often requires the use of chemicals and some manufacturers mix in synthetic fibers.
 You will find some organic bamboo sheets on the market.
 Bamboo has natural breathability, though not as much as cotton or linen.

 The weave of fabric affects how it feels, breathes, and drapes over the body.
 The most common are: